deepdoctection/deepdoctection/README.md

 ## Installation

+We recommend using a virtual environment.

+## Installation from source

 Download the repository or clone via

 ```
 git clone https://github.com/deepdoctection/deepdoctection.git
 ```

-We recommend using a virtual environment.
 There is a **Makefile** that guides you though the installation process.
 To get started, try:

 ```
 cd deepdoctection